magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39163-shipping-methods-not-available-when-a-new-user-is-registered.md

 <ins>Expected results</ins>:

-Shipping method is available as the customer has an address that is compatible with the shipping country.
+Shipping method is available, as the customer has an address that is compatible with the shipping country.

 <ins>Actual results</ins>: